Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes: Frobenius versus Eisenstein-Jacobi

 \section{Frobenius versus Eisenstein-Jacobi}

-The study of Eisenstein-Jacobi graphs was motivated by perfect code construction \cite{MBG} and interconnection network design \cite{FB}.
 In this section we prove that 6-valent first-kind Frobenius graphs form a (proper) subfamily of the family of Eisenstein-Jacobi graphs.
 This result enables us to obtain the distance distribution of the former from that of the latter \cite{FB}.
 We will also show that all Eisenstein-Jacobi graphs are arc-transitive.

 \textsf{A. Eisenstein-Jacobi graphs.}~~Let $\rho = (1+\sqrt{-3})/2$ and let $\Z[\rho] = \{x + y\rho: x, y \in \Z\}$ be the ring of Eisenstein-Jacobi integers \cite{IR}.
 It is well-known \cite{IR} that $\Z[\rho]$ is a Euclidean domain with norm defined by $N(x + y\rho) = x^2+xy+y^2$.
 We have $\rho^2 - \rho + 1 = 0, \rho^3 = -1$ and the set of units of $\Z[\rho]$ is $\{\rho^j: j \in \Z\} = \{\pm 1, \pm \rho, \pm \rho^2\} = \{\pm 1, \pm \rho, \pm (\rho-1)\}$.